gametheatrics/ftsniper/README.md

 Friend.tech bot that

-1)Builds dictionary from new users onboarding platform
+1) Builds dictionary from new users onboarding platform

 2) Lets you ape listings if users you specify join the platform